oren-hollander/forter-chat/README.md

 3. Display the messages

-The messages display has two views: chnologic and grouped.
+The messages display has two views: chronologic and grouped.

 ### Asking and answering questions